Search documentation...

 The builder also allows you to adjust conditions you've set.
 If you wanted to make the audience have stricter inclusion policies, you can toggle the OR to an AND, so the audience definition is now:

-Users who have added a product to cart within the last seven days AND all of the following are true:
+Users who have added a product to cart within the last seven days AND all the following are true:

 • the product brand is Nike